 The Supervisory Committee is composed of at least three (3) members who have been approved for supervisory privileges by the School of Graduate Studies and within the HSED Program, including the primary supervisor.
 A faculty appointment at McMaster University is required for supervisory or committee member status.
 Faculty members, please contact the HSED Program Office for details on the procedure for obtaining this status.
 It is possible to include an optional fourth "associate" member.
 This person may be a McMaster faculty member, or they may be someone else who brings relevant expertise.
-If the potential advisor does not have a faculty appointment within the Faculty of Health Sciences at McMaster University, the Senate policy on "Associate Memberships of Supervisory Committees" (Health Sciences)" may be used to guide that person's involvement in the committee.
+If the potential advisor does not have a faculty appointment within the Faculty of Health Sciences at McMaster University, the Senate policy on "Associate Memberships of Supervisory Committee.
 The supervisor and student should work together to assemble a suitable Supervisory Committee.